zriyansh/signoz.io/docs/logs-pipelines/introduction.md

 that information.

-Logs pipelines enable you to unleash the full potential of your logs by pre-processing them to suit your needs before they get stored, unlocking valuable logs based queries and dashboards that wouldn't be possible otherwise.
+Logs pipelines enable you to unleash the full potential of your logs by pre-processing them to suit your needs before they get stored.
+This unlocks valuable logs based queries and dashboards that wouldn't be possible otherwise.
-You can also use logs pre-processing to achieve other goals like cleaning sensitive information in your logs or normalizing names of fields across services.
+You can also use logs preprocessing to achieve other goals like cleaning sensitive information in your logs or normalizing names of fields across services.

 <Screenshot